void

 Österreichische Illustrierte Zeitung,20.6.1915

-The verses that the soldiers from Kašperské Hory and Krumlovsko sang on the train from Budějovice are fragments from a folk song of German origin that through the 19th century had become popular.
-The song is popular not only in German-speaking countries but also world-wide.
+The verses sung by the soldiers from Kašperské Hory and Krumlovsko on the train from Budějovice are fragments from a German folk song that became popular throughout the nineteenth century.
+The song is well known not only in German-speaking countries but also internationally.
 Even Elvis Presley recorded it in 1960 with the title Wooden Heart.
 As is often the case with folk songs, various lyrics and spellings exist.

 wann1.png